StefanSchroeder/co2meter/README.md

 Enable *I2C state* from Off to On.

+Enable *SPI state* from Off to On.

 Proceed to install the 'minimal-image'.

 Then we install a few standard tools.

 	apt install vim git build-essential

-Shutdown the Pi to install the SCD30.
+Reboot the Pi

-	shutdown -h now
+	reboot

 ## The SCD30